-- Allow members to attend to share comment/concerns about PNMs. - Discuss the day and any adjustment that may need to be made for the following round of recruitment. - Review carry figures from Panhellenic. - Review votes and comments from PNMs. - Make invite and release decisions on PNMs. - Create flex plus and flex minus list. - Enter selections into campus recruitment management tool. - Track PNMs who resigned from the recruitment process for potential COB or snap bid list - Build snap bid list. - Email or text recruitment statistics to RCRS/CRC/NCRC.
+- Allow members to attend to share comment/concerns about PNMs. - Discuss the day and any adjustment that may need to be made for the following round of recruitment. - Review carry figures from Panhellenic. - Review votes and comments from PNMs. - Make invite and release decisions on PNMs. - Create flex plus and flex minus list. - Enter selections into campus recruitment management tool. - Track PNMs who resigned from the recruitment process for potential COB or snap bid list. - Build snap bid list. - Ensure all PNMs attending preference have been sponsored. - Email or text recruitment statistics to RCRS/CRC/NCRC.